IBM/BluePic/BluePic-iOS/Carthage/Checkouts/ObjectMapper/README.md

 #ObjectMapper + Alamofire

-If you are using [Alamofire](https://github.com/Alamofire/Alamofire) for networking and you want to convert your responses to swift objects, you can use [AlamofireObjectMapper](https://github.com/tristanhimmelman/AlamofireObjectMapper).
-It is a simple Alamofire extension that uses ObjectMapper to automatically map JSON response data to swift objects.
+If you are using [Alamofire](https://github.com/Alamofire/Alamofire) for networking and you want to convert your responses to Swift objects, you can use [AlamofireObjectMapper](https://github.com/tristanhimmelman/AlamofireObjectMapper).
+It is a simple Alamofire extension that uses ObjectMapper to automatically map JSON response data to Swift objects.

 #ObjectMapper + Realm

 ObjectMapper and Realm can be used together.
-Simply follow the Class structure below and you will be able to use ObjectMapper to generate your Realm models:
+Simply follow the class structure below and you will be able to use ObjectMapper to generate your Realm models:

 ```swift
 class Model: Object, Mappable {